ioccc-src/winner/next/guidelines.md

 To quote the [IOCCC judges](../judges.html):
 </p>

-> You very well might not be completely be prohibited from failing to not partly misunderstand this particular _guideline_, but of course, we could not possibly comment!  :-)  Nevertheless, you are neither prohibited, nor are you fully required to determine that this or the previous sentence is either false and/or
+> You very well might not be completely prohibited from failing to not partly misunderstand this particular _guideline_, but of course, we could not possibly comment!  :-)  Nevertheless, you are neither prohibited, nor are you fully required to determine that this or the previous sentence is either false and/or